Daniel Sanders (American football)

-Daniel Sanders (born February 3, 1986) is a former American football center.
+Daniel Sanders (born February 3, 1986) is an American former football center.
 He was signed by the St. Louis Rams as an undrafted free agent in 2009.
 He played college football at Colorado.

 Professional career

 St. Louis Rams

-He was signed as an undrafted free agent after the 2009 NFL Draft by the St. Louis Rams, but did not make an appearance during the 2009 NFL season.
+He was signed as an undrafted free agent after the 2009 NFL draft by the St. Louis Rams, but did not make an appearance during the 2009 NFL season.

 Baltimore Ravens

 On January 21, 2010, Sanders was signed to a future/reserves contract with the Baltimore Ravens.
 He was waived on June 17.
 He was re-signed on August 1.